Nearly everything we do and feel has an effect on our bodies and minds, and anger is no exception.

 Get Up and Do Something Physical

 Another great way of controlling anger issues is by getting up and doing something active.
 Since it’s hard to feel two emotions at the same time, distract yourself from anger with something more positive.
 Take a walk or go for a run so you can try and trigger this distraction.
+You could even look into getting yourself a smart watch to track your activity and see a clear representation of the good it is doing – if this sounds like something you might like, you could check out a site like Mobilemob to read about some of the options that are out there to choose from.

 Exercise has very positive effects on the brain, and you would be surprised how much it helps if you have a short temper.
 Regular exercise helps decrease anger, and also releases endorphins (“feel-good chemicals”).
 This helps with keeping your telomeres healthy as well.